-Instructions to Root Android using Magisk 14.6 Beta Update
+Instructions to Install Magisk 14.6 Beta to Root your Android Device

 We will be covering two different methods.
 Users who have TWRP installed can simply opt for Method 1.
 For those who want to install Magisk 14.6 Beta update without TWRP can follow Method 2.

 Method 1: Flash Magisk using TWRP Recovery